isaacnmm/pestpolicy-hugo2XX/content/posts/best-swing-sets-for-small-yards/index.md

 ###  6.*Consider Safety standards *

 Safety is a critical aspect of the swing set to enable your kids to have fun without endangering their lives.
-Despite that there are outlined [safety recommendations](https://www.swing-n-slide. com/pages/play-set-safety-checklist) or all swing set, some brands may not meet all of them and thus endanger your kids.
+Despite that there are outlined [safety recommendations](https://www.swing-n-slide.com/pages/play-set-safety-checklist)or all swing set, some brands may not meet all of them and thus endanger your kids.

 However, you should have your minimum standards to have some level of satisfaction on the safety, in addition to the manufacturer's assurance of meeting the required standards.